How To Use A Chalk Line

 Fill the chalk box about half full with powdered chalk from a squeeze bottle.
 Tap the chalk box occasionally to settle the chalk.
 You’ll have a choice of red, blue, white or fluorescent chalk.
 Fill your chalk box with blue chalk for general use.

 Hook the end and stretch the string tight so it crosses directly over your mark.
 Reach out as far as you can and grab the string between your forefinger and thumb.
-To chalk a line, lift the string straight up about 4 in. and release it (it’ll snap to the floor).
+To chalk a line, lift the string straight up about 4 inches and release it (it’ll snap to the floor).

 Mark angles on plywood by tacking a small nail to your mark, hooking the end of the string on it and stretching the string to the other mark.